 When Your Partner Has Anxiety, Here Are 9 Ways You Can Help

 Supporting a partner with anxiety can be a challenging proposition.
-Barriers are put up, resentment is often present and both partners sometimes feel it can be too much work to make a relationship succeed.
 Patience and understanding go a long way.
-Here are some ways to help your anxious partner feel calm again.
+Here are some ways to help your anxious partner feel more calm.

 Be a good listener

 Encourage your partner to tell you when he or she is feeling uneasy, counsels Palmer.
 “The partner can say, ‘Let me know when you’re having distressing feelings.
 Let me know if you wake up from an anxious dream and feel upset,'” she says.
 When your partner responds, listen closely.
 This type of dialogue may even strengthen your relationship over the long-term.
 (Here are 9 listening skills you should have.)

 You’re not a therapist, but…

 You can certainly avail yourself of therapy techniques, especially those based upon cognitive behavioral therapy (CBT).
 “The research literature shows that the number one treatment for anxiety is cognitive behavioral therapy and cognitive behavioral therapy is not something that only therapists can use,” says Palmer.
 “It’s actually a tool for anyone.”
 One of the first steps is to identify the early stages of anxiety by learning and identifying physical cues: “Some people may feel a certain tightness in their chest or a bit of stomach pain, but they don’t associate it with possible anxiety,” she adds.
 Other parts of CBT encourage practicing “realistic thinking” by being on the lookout for negative thought patterns such as “I can’t do this—I feel so nervous.”
 The two of you can practice replacing such thoughts with “It’s okay to feel anxious, and it doesn’t have to stop me.”

 Look after yourself